treycole/pythtb/CONTRIBUTING.md

-# Contributing to pythtb
+# Contributing to `pythTB`

-Thank you for your interest in contributing to **pythtb**!
+Thank you for your interest in contributing to `pythTB`!
 Your contributions help us improve the project for all users.
 Please review the following guidelines before submitting your changes.

 ## Code Quality and Design